Skip to main content

 Pre-hooks

-Pre-hooks execute before your Agent processes the input, giving you complete control over what reaches the LLM.
-They’re perfect for implementing validation, security checks, or any data preprocessing task against the input your Agent receives.
+Pre-hooks execute at the very beginning of your Agent run, giving you complete control over what reaches the LLM.
+They’re perfect for implementing input validation, security checks, or any data preprocessing against the input your Agent receives.

 Common Use Cases